Chasing Gemütlichkeit: Why Germans Invented Christmas

 Every great journey feeds you - literally and figuratively - and this Detour does not disappoint.

 The medieval World Heritage town of Bamberg is a feast for the senses before you even sit down to eat.
 Its winding streets and striking half-timbered architecture feel lifted from a storybook, its Christmas market bright against the winter grey.
 But the real revelation at Bamberg is liquid: Rauchbier, the town's legendary smoked beer.
 Served at the historic Schlenkerla tavern, it is a beer that tastes like it was brewed beside a campfire - rich, smoky, and unlike anything you have had before.
-Paired with a hearty Bavarian lunch, it is the taste of a place that has been doing things its own way for centuries.

 And then there is Dresden.